SaraBakic/BachelorProject/README.md

 After reading the given literature, write a short summary of what you've read, shortly list what you've learned and note down the questions you have after reading these papers.
 Upload a pdf with the summaries to the repository.

+## Phase 3

+The third, and final phase of this project will be oriented towards practical use of existing tools and analysis of methylation calling results for a variety of tools.
+The instructions are in "Bachelor_project_-\_implementation_task.pdf".
+The instructions will be updated throughout the semester with new tasks.
+The initial task is focusing on NGS data and WGBS methylation calling pipeline.